-Due to its considerable mobility, the mouth suffers greatly from passing time, just like the lips.
+The mouth, due to its very great mobility, is not spared by passing time, just like the lips.
 From the age of 20, we produce 1% less collagen each year.
 As the production of collagen decreases, the skin becomes finer and less elastic.
-Other than the lengthening of the upper lip, primarily due to the loss of dermal tissue tone and the overall sagging of the face, or vertical perioral wrinkles, the lips lose volume and get thinner.
-The formerly young appearance of the mouth changes.
-Nasolabial folds, bitterness folds, a protruding or receding chin also affect the esthetic appearance of the lips and, consequently, the mouth.
+Other than the lengthening of the upper lip, due primarily to the loss of dermal tissue tone and the overall sagging of the face, or vertical perioral wrinkles, the lips lose volume and get thinner; the formerly young appearance of the mouth changes.
+The aesthetic appearance of the lips, and therefore the mouth, also depends on other components: nasolabial folds, bitterness folds, protruding or receding chin.

 Skin aging also leads to skin dryness.
 The lips are more particularly susceptible to skin dryness as they are constantly exposed to the elements.